illixion/blog.illixion.com/content/posts/webos-prevent-screensaver.md

 - tipsandtricks
 ---

 I've recently made a web app for my LG OLED TV, and I've encountered an issue where the TV would constantly be showing the fireworks screensaver every 2 minutes or so, even while the app was playing video.
-After spending hours researching this, I've finally discovered the solution, and it ended up being as simple as using an undocumented (AFAIK) API endpoint.
+After spending hours searching for a solution, I've finally discovered [this comment](https://github.com/webosbrew/apps-repo/issues/60#issuecomment-1133907357) by [@Mariotaku](https://github.com/mariotaku) on a GitHub PR, and it ended up being as simple as using an undocumented API endpoint.

 # Web apps